← Back to Drug List

 • Pyelonephritis or perinephric abscess

-• Does not achieve adequate concentration in the renal parenchyma; avoid for pyelonephritis and complicated UTI
+• Fosfomycin does not achieve adequate tissue concentrations in the renal parenchyma and should be avoided for pyelonephritis and other complicated UTI.

-• May be considered (off-label) for bacterial prostatitis, but fluoroquinolones are generally preferred if susceptible due to more robust evidence for chronic prostatitis
+• For bacterial prostatitis, fluoroquinolones may be generally preferred over fosfomycin if susceptible due to more robust evidence; trimethoprim-sulfamethoxazole is another guideline-recommended alternative.

 Source Documents